xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 PC_3: contains 9.99% of the variations
 PC_4: contains 5.14% of the variations
 PC_5: contains 2.61% of the variations
+...
 Total first 5 component are enough to explain 91.94% of all variations, for following analysis, we are using this result as the input data.
-Here is about the data looks like:
+Here is 5 components the data looks like:

 <img width="413" alt="Picture_PCA" src="https://user-images.githubusercontent.com/71731146/150928075-70593387-fd73-4d4b-80cc-219604c81290.png">\

-And I plot out first 3 component:
+And I plot out first 3 components:
 ```
 #plot data
 # import relevant libraries for 3d graph